Digital quantum magnetism on a trapped-ion quantum computer: Error model learning and error mitigation implemented in post-processing

 An added complication to performing ZNE by inserting Pauli errors is that the two-qubit gate error model can drift with time, causing the error amplification value $\alpha$ to drift during the experiment away from its intended value.
-To ensure that we are able to record and account for any potential drift, we interleaved arbitrary-angle randomized benchmarking experiments (an instance of direct RB \cite{proctor2019}) with both sets of our quantum simulation experiments to keep a running record of the average infidelity of the two-qubit gate.
+To ensure that we are able to record and account for any potential drift, we interleaved arbitrary-angle randomized benchmarking experiments (an instance of direct RB \cite{proctor2019}) with our quantum simulation experiments to keep a running record of the average infidelity of the two-qubit gate.
 The average gate infidelity during each Trotter step of each quench is shown in Fig.~\ref{fig:zne_details}(c).
-Over the course of all of our experiments, we find that the $U_{ZZ}(\pm 0.5)$ two-qubit gate infidelity is $6(1)\times 10^{-4}$ [marked as the dashed line and shaded gray region in Fig.~\ref{fig:zne_details}(c)].
+Over the course of all of our experiments, we find that the $U_{ZZ}(\pm 0.5)$ two-qubit gate infidelity is $6(1)\times 10^{-4}$, $5.0(6) \times 10^{-4}$, and $7.1(8)\times 10^{-4}$ during the low-temperature, intermediate-temperature, and hydrodynamics quench experiments [marked as the dashed lines and shaded regions in Fig.~\ref{fig:zne_details}(c)].
+The difference in gate performance for the experiments can be attributed to the experiments being performed at different times, with the intermediate-temperature quench in particular being taken most recently in January 2026 after many hardware improvements had been implemented.
 Using the law of total variance, the error bar for this gate infidelity is $\sqrt{\textrm{Var}(\{\mu_1,\ldots,\mu_M\}) + \frac{1}{M}\sum_j \sigma_j^2}$, where $\mu_j$ and $\sigma_j$ are the average gate infidelity and uncertainty on the average obtained in benchmarking experiment $j$ ($1 \leq j \leq M$), which accounts for both the drift in the means between experiments and the statistical variance inherent in each experiment.

 In the inset of Fig.~\ref{fig:zne_details}(c), we show the gate infidelity divided by the original gate infidelities measured by cycle benchmarking, denoted as $\eta$.
 If the gate infidelity does not drift then $\eta=1$ should hold, however, we see clear drift in $\eta$ over the course of our experiments.
 We use $\eta$ in our ZNE calculations by rescaling our error amplification parameter